Skip to main content

 Stian Lydersen

 From the National Advisory Unit on Pregnancy and Rheumatic Diseases, Department of Rheumatology, Trondheim University Hospital; Department of Neuromedicine and Movement Science, Faculty of Medicine, Norwegian University of Science and Technology (NTNU); Regional Center for Child and Youth Mental Health and Child Welfare, Faculty of Medicine, NTNU, Trondheim, Norway.
 Supported by the Department of Rheumatology, Trondheim University Hospital, and the Research Fund of the Norwegian Organization for People with Rheumatic Diseases.
 K. Ursin, MD, National Advisory Unit on Pregnancy and Rheumatic Diseases, Department of Rheumatology, Trondheim University Hospital, and Department of Neuromedicine and Movement Science, Faculty of Medicine, NTNU; S. Lydersen, PhD, Regional Center for Child and Youth Mental Health and Child Welfare, Faculty of Medicine, NTNU; J.F.
 Skomsvoll, MD, PhD, National Advisory Unit on Pregnancy and Rheumatic Diseases, Department of Rheumatology, Trondheim University Hospital; M. Wallenius, MD, PhD, National Advisory Unit on Pregnancy and Rheumatic Diseases, Department of Rheumatology, Trondheim University Hospital, and Department of Neuromedicine and Movement Science, Faculty of Medicine, NTNU.
 Address correspondence to Dr. K. Ursin, National Advisory Unit on Pregnancy and Rheumatic Diseases, Department of Rheumatology, Trondheim University Hospital, Postbox 3250 Sluppen, NO-7006 Trondheim, Norway.
-E-mail: kristin.ursin@ntnu.no.
+E-mail: kristin.ursin{at}ntnu.no.
 Accepted for publication September 8, 2017.

 • Find this author on Google Scholar